Counseling Degrees & Licenses in Arizona

 University of Phoenix – College of Social and Behavioral Sciences

-The University of Phoenix is a college founded in 1976 that offers a variety of online degrees.
-The master of science in counseling has an emphasis in general clinical mental health counseling or marriage, family, and child therapy.
+The University of Phoenix, founded in 1976, offers a variety of online degrees.
+The online master of science in counseling program emphasizes general clinical mental health counseling or marriage, family, and child therapy.

 - Location: Phoenix, Arizona